 The problem with a tooth emergency is that it’s very vague.
 There are numerous accidents and incidents that can be considered a tooth emergency.
 Luckily, we’ll try to cover as many of them as possible.
 Nevertheless, all tooth emergencies share a similar step with each other; seek a dentist as soon as possible.
 Especially for:

 Lastly, if you’re still feeling pain, apply an ice pack on the outside of the mouth near the source of pain.
 It won’t solve the problem, but will help alleviate the pain.
 You can even take some over the counter pain medication.
 Just don’t place the pill in between your gums and your teeth.
 It may cause burns.
 It’ll do more damage than good.
-You should also phone your dentist.
-Let them know about your symptoms, so the next time you go to visit your dentist, they can solve the problem.
+You should also call for emergency dentist help or at least phone your dentist.
+Let them know about your symptoms, so they can solve the problem at once or the next time you go to visit your dentist.